What is in this leaflet

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

-- signs of other infections, e.g. fevers, chills, sore throat or ulcers of the mouth
+- signs of other infections, e.g. fevers, chills, sore throat, ulcers of the mouth, abdominal pain or bloody stools.

 - unexpected bruising or bleeding